 Family and Friend Referrals

-The easiest step you can take when choosing a real estate broker is asking your family and friends for referrals.
+The easiest step you can take when choosing a real estate broker is to ask your family and friends for referrals.
 Ask them about their buying or selling experiences with that brokerage.

 Select Three Candidates